This release, Hyrax-1.16.0 , contains new features and bug fixes

 Experimental support for STARE Indexing

 We have added experimental support for STARE (Spatio Temporal Adaptive-Resolution Encoding).
 STARE provides a way for locations on the Earth to be denoted using a single integer number instead of the conventional Latitude and Longitude notation and provides rapid intercomparisons for finding co-located data.
-Our work on STAE indexing was supported by NASA Grant 17-ACCESS17-0039.
+Our work on STARE indexing was supported by NASA Grant 17-ACCESS17-0039.

 For Hyrax-1.16.0: The following issues have been fixed: